DonOllario/QuizApp/README.md

 1. (You can skip this step if you have SSMS) Download and Install SSMS SQL on your computer. https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15

 2. Clone the project from GitHub to desired folder.

- --Backend--
-3. Open npm (NuGet Package Manager)
+3. Open the project with Visual Studio and open npm (NuGet Package Manager)

 4. Enter the following: add-migration.
 And hit enter.

 5. Enter the following: update-database.
 And hit enter.

- --Frontend--
-6. npm install
+6. Enter the folling: npm install.
+And hit enter.

 7. The application is now ready to run.